-Hancock Loop Trail is a 9.1 mile moderately trafficked loop trail located near Lincoln, NH that features a waterfall.
+Hancock Loop Trail is a 9.1 mile moderately trafficked loop trail located near Lincoln, New Hampshire that features a waterfall.
 The trail is rated as difficult and primarily used for hiking, camping, and birding.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash